 Guitar Ensemble, a for-credit chamber ensemble, explores primarily classical guitar literature and is led by guitar faculty.

-Student recitals occur weekly during the noon hour for majors and non-majors.
+Student Noon Recitals occur on selected dates during the noon hour for majors and non-majors.
 Students majoring in music present formal evening recitals, typically during the junior and senior years.
 Recitals are scheduled through the School of Music office and are open to all students taking private lessons for credit.
 Students pursuing a major or a minor in music must meet specific recital requirements.

-The Concerto/Aria contest is held annually during the fall term.
+The Concerto/Aria Competition is held annually during the fall term.
 Interested students are recommended by faculty; one instrumental winner and one vocalist present a work in its entirety with the Symphony Orchestra.